Peptides to fight pain

 The team has completed studies on the cholecystokinin and oxytocin receptor systems in areas of the brain including the amygdala.
 A new project aims to determine the role of relaxin-3 receptor signalling in the plasticity of descending circuits associated with inflammatory pain and related anxiety.
 The goal is that the research will lead to novel treatment strategies.

-According to Professor Andrew Gundlach from The Florey Institute, there are substantial benefits from the international links.
+According to Professor Andrew Gundlach from The Florey, there are substantial benefits from international links.

 “It’s exciting to see the additional intellectual and technical resources that have been brought together to find solutions for this major burden of disease,” Andrew says.